How to perform a gradual rollout

 The key benefits of gradual rollouts are that you can experiment rapidly on a controlled group and roll back quickly if the experiment goes wrong.
 This reduces the risk of failure, improves software quality, improves user experience, and optimizes resource utilization.

 To follow along with this tutorial, you will need an Unleash instance.
-If you’d prefer to self-host Unleash, read our Quick Start documentation.
+If you’d prefer to self-host Unleash, read our Quickstart guide.
 Alternatively, if you’d like your project to be hosted by Unleash, go to getunleash.io.

 With Unleash set up, you can use your application to talk to Unleash through one of our SDKs.